Canada promises to regulate legal cannabis with same fairness and efficiency as telecommunications - The Beaverton

 “The best price doesn’t come from a competitive free market or from a nationalised control board” stated minister Bill Morneau.
 “But rather when you have a handful of private corporations that the government protects from competitors.”

-The Prime Minister’s Office pledged that when Canadians buy they will get the same value for they get when paying for internet.
+The Prime Minister’s Office pledged that when Canadians buy they will get the same value for money they get when paying for internet.
 If Canadian’s are unhappy with their federally licensed cannabis supplier they can call them to try to get a better cannabis plan.

 In addition to rules about packaging, age restriction, and price the government also mandated a minimum amount of Canadian content that Cannabis suppliers must produce, although many have suggested that Canadian cannabis is being offered at poor times and not being advertised as much as marijuana from other .